 The lactulose enema can be repeated every 4 to 6 hours.
 If this lactulose enema is inadvertently passed too soon, it can be repeated immediately.

-Duphalac is best taken at the same time each day, preferably at breakfast time.
+Duphalac is best taken each day simultaneously, preferably at breakfast time.
 Long-term use of laxatives is undesirable.
 Keep taking Duphalac for as long as your doctor or pharmacist tells you.

 As a general rule, constipation patients should drink plenty of water and increase the amount of fiber in their diet.
 If you do not understand the instructions, ask your doctor or pharmacist for help.

 If you have trouble remembering to take your medicine, ask your pharmacist for some advice.

 Before taking Duphalac